 - Create a long term strategy for your blog

 - Recommend keywords and titles

 - Publish all the blog posts on your blog

 - Show you results from your blog

-What’s more, is that with an agency you can expect proactive communication and round the clock customer service.
+What’s more, with an agency, you can expect proactive communication and round the clock customer service.

 Blog writers that are employed by an agency receive training and feedback regularly.
 They’re familiar with all the latest trends and strategies.
 This is extremely important for your business because you want your blog to stay ahead of the competition.

 One other point to consider is that agencies have a team of writers.
 You can choose to lock in a writer, but that strategy sucks when you want to scale up.
 With an agency, they’ll know what writers are best suited for your blog, and it’ll be their problem to find the perfect writers to keep up with demand, not yours.